jpf/oktane15/README.md

     the first time.
 It is not part of the lab – but we will discuss how webhooks are used in the context of our social authentication/registration flow.

--   <a href="session-2-external-use-cases/login-gotchas.md">
-    Login Gotchas</a>

-    This portion will focus on common topics/issues that developers often run into from a login perspective.

 -   <a href="session-2-external-use-cases/introducing-the-okta-signin-widget.md">
     Introducing the Okta Sign-In Widget</a>